Solar-Fields/Mathematical-Optimisation-and-Data-Analytics/L1/README.md

 # Introduction to Business Analytics

+Data analytics is the process of collecting, cleaning, processing, and analyzing data to obtain useful information and insight.

 | Concept | Interview-friendly question | Example |
 |---|---|---|
 | **Data preparation** | Is the data usable? | Clean duplicates, missing values, dates, combine datasets |